stasszczesniak/TigerGui/README.md

 Algorithmic task's testing tool.
 By Stanisław Szcześniak

 It was written in Python3.
+No additional packages are required.